This Easter become an Eggsplorer with Cadbury and the National Trust.

-For the fifth year running, The National Trust and the National Trust for Scotland supported by Cadbury, have opened the National Trust properties to hold the Cadbury Easter Egg Trails, Easter egg hunts, and other fun Easter activities over the long weekend.
+For the seventh year running, The National Trust and the National Trust for Scotland supported by Cadbury, have opened the National Trust properties to hold the Cadbury Easter Egg Trails, Easter egg hunts, and other fun Easter activities over the long weekend.

 The Easter Egg Hunts are held all over the UK, find your local trail, and each venue has different events, including face painting, egg rolling and Easter egg decorating, all depending on where you go.